CarlosMecha/certbot-s3/README.md

 CLI arguments: All certbot [arguments](https://certbot.eff.org/docs/using.html#certbot-command-line-options) are supported. `--non-interactive` is added by default if not provided.

+Also `sync` command is added to copy certificates from S3 to local storage.

 *NOTE:* Any `-path` CLI argument might break the script.

 ## Certbot plugins